Road Traffic Victims

 • Grief for what you have lost

-• That your day-to-day life is not the same
+• That your daily life is not the same

 • A loss of independence

-• Under financial strain — from medical bills, lost income, vehicle damage, or, in the most tragic cases, funeral costs
+• Under financial strain — from medical costs, lost income, vehicle damage, or even funeral expenses

-If you were physically injured, your recovery may take time.
-Injuries can range from temporary pain to life-changing disabilities.
-Be patient with yourself, and take your physical and emotional healing one day at a time.
+If you were physically injured, recovery can take time.
+Some injuries heal quickly, while others cause lasting changes.
+Be gentle with yourself and take your healing — both physical and emotional — one day at a time.

 Accident or crime?

-Some road collisions are accidental and unavoidable.
-However, others result from unlawful or reckless actions — such as speeding, driving while impaired, or failing to stop at the scene.
-In these cases, the incident is not an accident — it is a crime.
+Some collisions are unavoidable accidents.
+Others happen because someone made an unlawful or reckless choice — such as speeding, driving while impaired, or failing to stop.
+In those cases, what happened to you is a crime.

-Describing a crime as an “accident” can feel dismissive and isolating.
-It can also affect how victims are treated by institutions such as insurance companies or the justice system — making it harder to access support, recognition, and, sometimes, legal remedies.
+Calling a crime an “accident” can minimize your experience.
+It can also affect how you’re treated by insurance companies, the justice system, and other institutions — sometimes making it harder to get the help and accountability you deserve.

-Recognising that a road traffic incident caused by unlawful behaviour is a crime, not merely an accident, is an important step in acknowledging victims’ experiences and ensuring they receive the support they need.
+Recognising that what happened to you was caused by unlawful behaviour is an important step toward justice, healing, and the support you need.

 Get Help Now